Sourcing from China - You must have realistic expectations because manufacturing is not perfect anywhere in the world.

 Let's say you are a new customer to China from the West.
 You send across a complicated drawing of some mechanical part that you want manufactured.
 This part has 100 dimensions on it.
 My response to this request would be honest.
 I’ll tell them upfront: “Well, there are 100 dimensions, so at least one of them is bound to be wrong after we have made it.”

 I would then ask the client to tell me what are the critical dimensions in that part.
 We call them CTQ or critical to quality.
 These are the dimensions that absolutely must be within tolerance.
+Once those critical dimensions are set, in-process quality checks are what actually catch deviations before they become a bigger problem.
 Once we know what these dimensions are, we’ll ensure we get this right at least.
 But it is the client who must tell us which ones are critical to the functioning of that product or component.

 While negotiating customer expectations and pushing the supplier to do their best job, we keep in mind the supplier’s tolerance to being asked to repeatedly redo a product to match exact specifications.
 After all, each manufacturer has a threshold after which he is unlikely to want to work with us to perfect the product because the effort required to put into it far exceeds the rewards.